SEG-UNIBE/BF-CBOM/README.md

 #### Windows

-1. Install Docker Desktop with WSL 2 integration enabled.
+1. Confirm Docker Desktop is running with the WSL 2 backend enabled and the resource limits noted above.
 2. Install Git for Windows and always use **Git Bash** (or WSL) for the commands below.
 3. Install GNU Make (`choco install make` or via MSYS2) and verify `make --version` inside Git Bash.
 4. Install Python 3.12 and `pipx`, then `pipx install uv` so `uv --version` succeeds.